Paradem/phoenix_timex/README.md

 # Phoenix Timex

 Phoenix Timex integrates Phoenix with [Timex](https://github.com/bitwalker/timex).
-It simply implements the Phoenix.HTML.Safe protocol for %Timex.DateTime and %Timex.Date, allowing you to use Timex.DateTime and Timex.Date objects in your templates without having to pick a format.
+It simply implements the `Phoenix.HTML.Safe` protocol for `%Timex.DateTime` and `%Timex.Date`, allowing you to use them in your templates without having to pick a format.

 ## Installation